anushkahsingh/google-clone2/README.md

-This is our SCM project.
+This is our SCM project.<br>
-We created google search engine lookalike.
+We created google search engine lookalike.<br>
-Google Search is the most widely used web search engine.
+Google Search is the most widely used web search engine.<br>
-It uses sophisticated algorithms to retrieve and rank web pages based on relevance to the user's query, providing results in milliseconds.
+It uses sophisticated algorithms to retrieve and rank web pages based on relevance to the user's query, providing results in milliseconds. <br>
-Google Search supports various features, including image and video search, maps, news, and personalized search results.
+Google Search supports various features, including image and video search, maps, news, and personalized search results. <br>
-It dominates the search market due to its efficiency, accuracy, and continuous innovation.
+It dominates the search market due to its efficiency, accuracy, and continuous innovation.<br>

-3 Teammates:-
+3 Teammates:-<br>
-Anurag bhaskhar
+Anurag bhaskhar<br>
-Anushka singh
+Anushka singh <br>
-Aprana
+Aprana<br>

 objective /uses of google engine:
 <br>

 Information Retrieval: The primary function is to provide users with access to a vast amount of information available on the internet.
 Users can search for anything from historical events to scientific research papers to DIY tutorials.<br>

 Research: Students, professionals, and researchers rely on Google to find relevant sources for their projects, papers, and studies.
 Google Scholar, a specialized search engine, is particularly useful for academic research.<br>